hydephp/develop/docs/digging-deeper/navigation.md

     hidden: bool   # Whether the page should be hidden from the navigation menu
     group: string  # For sidebars, this is the sidebar group, for the main menu, this is the dropdown group
 ```

+You only need to specify the keys you want to customize.

 ### `label`